amol9/wallp/docs/docs/index.md

 Following is the list of sources it currently supports:

 * reddit
-* bing
+* bing (gallery)
 * google
 * deviantart
 * imgur

 Also, it can generate single color bitmaps as wallpapers.

-By default, whenever it's run, it selects a source at random, selects a random image from the source, downloads it and sets it as a wallpaper.
+By default, whenever run, it selects a source at random, selects a random image from the source, downloads it and sets it as a wallpaper.

+Basic usage: `>wallp`

+For more commands, see commands section.

+Supported platforms:

+* python 2.7 or python 3.x
+* Linux (Gnome or KDE Plasma)
+* Windows

+Features:

+* Schedule the change of wallpaper.
+* Specify search term for wallpaper.
+* Specify preferred color.
+* Enable / disable certain sources.
+* Editable database of subreddits, imgur albums, search terms to search wallpapers.
+* Make a wallpaper stick (no change) for a certain period of time.
+* Print detailed info on image, such as, source url, size, path, artist, description, etc.
+* Never repeats an image.